Projet-TAMIS/entre-guillemets/README.md

 Text in truncated to 200kb in order to respect TextRazor's limit.
 If you wish to truncate to a smaller size, add the `max_size` key to the TextRazor config in `settings.json` and use a value of your choice, in bytes.

 By default, no classifiers are set.
 To use classifiers (including custom classifiers), list them in the `classifiers` key of the TextRazor config.

 ### IBM Watson

 The Watson API returns 50 entities by default, and Entre Guillemets uses that default value.

+### Amazon Comprehend Custom Classifications

+Basic entity extraction is not implemented for Comprehend for now.

+However Entre Guillemets can use Comprehend Custom Classification results and include them in the reports.
+Classification results should be stored in the JSONL format outputted by Comprehend and available in a single file.
+Reference that file in the `settings.json` file.
+Entre Guillemets will expect that the `File` value from the results match the input files, and that the classification was made using the `ONE_DOC_PER_FILE` input format.

 ## Adding more vendors